Kidnapping and murder of Mohammed Abu Khdeir: Trial and sentencing

 On 4 February, the two minors were sentenced.
 One was given life imprisonment, the other was sentenced to serve 21 years.
 According to one observer, both are likely to spend less than 20 years in prison, due to parole and possible sentence reductions.
 Hussein Abu Khdeir, the father of the victim, expressed disappointment that one of the minors escaped a life sentence, and renewed his demand that both have their homes demolished and Israeli citizenship revoked.
 He has pleaded to take action against Israeli authorities for the "lenient" punishment of the two convicted murderers, even though he says he has no faith in the Israeli justice system.
 The court ruled that their leader, Yosef Haim Ben-David, committed the crime.
 However, the conclusion of his case was still pending on the outcome of a psychiatric evaluation.
 On 22 February 2016, a psychiatric evaluation determined that Ben-David was fit to stand trial and was responsible for his actions On 19 April he was found guilty of murder and sentencing was scheduled for 3 May.
 In late April it was reported that Ben-David tried to commit suicide in his cell, and that he was slightly injured.
 On 3 May 2016, Ben David was sentenced to life in prison and an additional 20 years.
 On 8 February 2018, the Israeli Supreme Court rejected an appeal from Ben-David and the minors convicted in the crime.

+On 24 September 2026, Ben-David died while serving his life sentence at age 42.
+He became ill in prison and was evacuated to a hospital, where he was pronounced dead.
+His medical condition was not disclosed due to privacy laws.